Forsakringskassan/designsystem/etc/vue.api.md

     // (undocumented)
     focusTarget?: VueLike | Element | Array<VueLike | Element> | null;
 }

+// Warnings were encountered during analysis:
+//
+// src/components/FTextField/extendedTextFields/FBankAccountNumberTextField/FBankAccountNumberTextField.vue:63:79 - (ae-forgotten-export) The symbol "IComboboxDropdownProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)